MPKuchciak/jobmarket-analysis/README.md

 [PLACEHOLDER]

 ## Quick Explanation
-The primary goal of the project is to identify which courses should be launched for Big Data Analysts next year and to justify these recommendations with data, so that hypothetical client will buy our services for continuos period.
+The primary goal of the project is to identify which courses should be launched for Big Data Analysts next year and to justify these recommendations with data, so that hypothetical client will buy our services for continuous period.

 Throughout the process, we addressed key challenges:
 - Handling nested JSON variables (skills, multilocation) with `UNNEST` operations.
 - Deciding between on-the-fly UNNEST (flexible, no extra storage) vs. pre-flattening the data (faster but more complex setup).
 - Filtering data by country (`PL` for Poland) and by job titles relevant to Big Data Analysts (we considered %big data%,  %data analyst% and %big data analyst%, but in the future in may be wise to analyze what other titles may be included in big data analysts jobs or consider also different variables such as skills when filtering main database).
 - We filtered dataset to data in range of 2022-01-01 to 2023-09 (2021 was cut off from raw dataset)
-- Managing performance vs. complexity trade-offs to ensure queries remain efficient; for example with windows functions.
+- Managing performance vs. complexity trade-offs to ensure queries remain efficient; for example with window functions